LuDeutri/ws281x_stm32/README.md

 * BRIGHTNESS_DEFAULT
   * 0: min
   * 45: max

-Synchronize the defined variables with the .ioc settings
+Synchronize the defined variables ( SYS_CLK, TIMER, ...) with the .ioc settings

 If you set the defined values above to other values as here described, like WS2811 = 3, everything can happen :)